-1. Vocational Preparatory: \$30 (Florida Residents) and \$60 (Non-Florida Residents) per semester.

-- 2. Special Fees: Special course fees may apply.
-When required, they are listed in the online course browse. - 3.
+- 1. Vocational Preparatory: \$30 (Florida Residents) and \$60 (Non-Florida Residents) per semester. - 2.
+Special Fees: Special course fees may apply.
+When required, they are listed in the online schedule of courses. \Chipola College does not assess an online course fee. - 3.
 Processing Fee: \$20.00 per semester.
 The Processing Fee includes application, ID, parking, and graduation fees. - 4.
 Evaluation of noncredit program: \$100.00 per occurrence and \$25 per course.
-Fee will be assessed to evaluate a noncredit program of study for transfer to Associate in Applied Science or Associate in Science Degree in Early Childhood Education, Criminal Justice, or Fire fighting.
+Fee will be assessed to evaluate a noncredit program of study for transfer to an Associate in Science Degree in Early Childhood Education, Criminal Justice, or Fire fighting.
 See Vice President of Student Affairs for details. - 5.
 Experiential Learning Evaluation fee: (Contact Vice President of Student Affairs) - 6.
 International Student Fee: \$100.00. - 7.
 Printing Fees: Registered Chipola students will be given a \$15.00 printing credit to begin each semester.